Tropico 4: Campaign

 The game's campaign consists of 20 missions spread over 10 different maps.
 They start out with the player character, "El Presidente", having seized control of the island of Tropico.
-Imports can be monitored as well as exports (whereas the previous games in the series only allowed for coverage on exports).
-Tropico 4 includes more superpowers.
-A council of ministers exists with which the player can consult on a range of different issues.
+Imports can be monitored as well as exports (whereas the previous games in the series only allowed for monitoring of exports).
+Tropico 4 also includes more countries to negotiate with.
+A council of ministers exists which the player can consult on a range of different issues.
 The player will have to deal with natural disasters and the demands of different political factions each with its own ideological outlook.

-The game has a variety of humorous elements including running satirical commentary by fictional radio station Tropico News Today, and subtle touches such as liaisons between priests and cabaret girls.
-The "loading" and "saving" screens have quotes from various leaders, politicians, and revolutionaries such as Che Guevara, Fidel Castro, Vladimir Lenin, Karl Marx, John F. Kennedy, Dwight D. Eisenhower, Augusto Pinochet, Nikita Khrushchev, Leon Trotsky, Mobutu Sese Seko, Todor Zhivkov, Vladimir Putin, Josip Broz Tito, Muammar Gaddafi, Ferdinand Marcos, Imelda Marcos and Mahmoud Ahmadinejad.
-It, like its predecessors, features a Latin soundtrack drawn mainly from the albums Elementos and Oñejo by Alex Torres and His Orchestra.
+The game has a variety of humorous elements including running satirical commentary by the fictional radio station Tropico News Today, and subtle touches such as liaisons between priests and cabaret girls.
+The "loading" and "saving" screens show quotes from various leaders, politicians, and revolutionaries such as Che Guevara, Fidel Castro, Vladimir Lenin, Karl Marx, John F. Kennedy, Dwight D. Eisenhower, Augusto Pinochet, Nikita Khrushchev, Leon Trotsky, Mobutu Sese Seko, Todor Zhivkov, Vladimir Putin, Josip Broz Tito, Muammar Gaddafi, Ferdinand Marcos, Imelda Marcos, and Mahmoud Ahmadinejad.
+The soundtrack of Tropico 4, like its predecessors, features Latin music drawn mainly from the albums Elementos and Oñejo by Alex Torres and His Orchestra.